Co-operative Commonwealth Federation (Manitoba): CCF in Government, its struggles, challenges and setbacks

+Decline

 The national CCF had fallen to eight seats in 1958, losing much of its support to John Diefenbaker's Tories.
 When the national party "reinvented" itself in 1961 as the New Democratic Party (via an alliance with the Canadian Labour Congress), the provincial CCF followed suit.

-The "New Party" in Manitoba affiliated with the Manitoba Federation of Labour, and Paulley became the first provincial NDP leader later in 1961.
+The "New Party" in Manitoba was affiliated with the Manitoba Federation of Labour, and Paulley became the first provincial NDP leader later in 1961.

 The CCF ceased to exist, having been superseded by the New Democratic Party of Manitoba in much the same way as it had previously superseded the ILP.